Lavan1999/Dataset-7_Salary_OLS/README.md

 Our goal is to explore, analyze, and draw insights from this data.

 ## Dataset Description
-The "Salary" dataset contains information about Annual income and Spending Score.
+The "Salary" dataset contains information about Years of Experience and salary.
 Each entry represents a unique dining experience and includes the following columns:

 - ** "YearsExperience"**: Represents the number of years of experience of individuals in a particular field.